Rescue toboggan: Use

 After first aid or other initial medical treatment, the patient is placed in the toboggan wrapped in a vacuum mattress or insulating pads, and wrapped with a windproof blanket.
 Heat reflective emergency blankets reflect thermal radiation and heating packs, hot water bottles, or electric blankets might be used to warm the patient.

 If the patient has injuries to the lower extremities and must be transported over longer steep distances, they are additionally held in a rescue seat and drawn up to relieve the legs and protect them from body weight.

-After securing the injured person, she is transported to a point where evacuation by vehicle can occur.
+After securing the injured person, they are transported to a point where evacuation by vehicle can occur.
 The rescue toboggan and patient can be carried by ambulance on roads or by a rescue helicopter.

 In summer, toboggans can be used as an alternative to stretchers when on rough terrain.
 For longer distances on trails or other grounds, a centrally-placed wheeled axle carries a large proportion of the patient's weight.